 The alternative is the Patreon model — a smaller donation every month in exchange for a trickle of output.
-But I don't think it's a good fit for me.
-Anything small I produce, I make available to everybody, and the paid products are all major works I want to monetize to the fullest extent.
+But I don’t think I work like that.
+Do you want a trickle?
+If so, that’s all you need to say: “Yes, I only want a trickle.”

 Development-wise, it’s another database table and some backend logic to grant products to lifetime members, plus a new page to advertise it and another cart upgrade.
 What can I say?
 I originally designed the cart to hold book-like products, not abstract concepts of loyalty.

 Fuck it.
 It’s done:

 So now I can push this on social media – however, my inability to effectively self-promote may be my biggest barrier to scaling this business.
 Luckily, it’s purely psychological, so next I’m going to destroy whatever it is about myself that’s holding me back.
 NEXT →

 * Since publication, more has been added to the membership package, and this price has increased